Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Discussion and Conclusions

-We also asked whether, instead of organizing spaces with a limited number of oracle evaluations, organizing by easily-computable physico-chemical properties would improve BayesOpt performance.
+To better understand the use of projected latent BayesOpt, we assessed the effects of different organizing properties of the latent space.
 We hypothesized that if the properties provided a weak but ample signal regarding the oracle, that it may improve the BayesOpt performance through either increasing the rapidity at which it found potent peptides, or through increasing the max value attained throughout an optimization run.
-We found evidence that using more relevant information to organize the latent space at low label percentage, such as oracle values, can lead to stronger BayesOpt performance.
-But, when searching through the latent space directly, there is more variability between methods of organizing the space.

-Among the single physicochemical property spaces, charge tends to give better BayesOpt performance in terms of final objective values, and how quickly the objective value increases.
+We find that, among the single physicochemical property spaces, charge tends to give better BayesOpt performance in terms of final objective values, and how quickly the objective value increases.
 This occurs primarily when searching through the linear projection of the original 64-dimensional latent space, but also maintained strong performance when searching through the full high-dimensional space.
-This is likely due to charge having a stronger informative signal compared to Boman index and hydrophobicity.
-As described in more detail (SI Section \ref{sect:relationship-organizing-props-oracle}), charge has a stronger correlation with, and has a higher mutual information score with, the top input features to the oracle when compared to Boman index or hydrophobicity, making it a more informative signal for guiding the optimization; it further has a larger correlation with the oracle's output values (\textit{i.e.} with predicted-$\log_{10}$(MIC)), making it a more informative signal regarding the objective function (\textit{i.e.}, $M=-$predicted-$\log_{10}$(MIC)).
+As charge is the most informative of the physico-chemical properties we studied, this demonstrates that BayesOpt in PCA-projected spaces works best when the space is organized by relevant information.
+We also demonstrated that at low label percentage, we could obtain high performance from employing multiple organizing properties or using the oracle.
+Overall, in a real-world situation, we expect to see good performance from projected latent BayesOpt if the space is organized by a highly-relevant property; the more types of information available at low label percentage, the better.